kign/c4wa/etc/doc/language.md

   * Your code might successfully pass through `c4wa` but still fail `wat2wasm` compilation.
     The plan in to eventually try to verify generated code as much as possible to avoid incorrect WAT output, but it's still very much work in progress.
-    Fortunately, since generated WAT code could be easily traced to the original code, such errors are easy to fix in C code (unless it is a compiler bug).
+    Fortunately, since generated WAT code could be easily traced to the original source in C, such errors are easy to fix in C code (unless it is a compiler bug).
   * Your code might successfully compile with both regular compiler and `c4wa`, generate correctly working native executable, but still work incorrectly in Web Assembly.
 This could be due to a limited number of known